-Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
+Where necessary, support and advice will also be sought from the child's parents; specialist teachers; the trust's SEND lead; the school's ESM; colleagues in other trust schools; an educational psychologist, medical practitioners and/or others, to identify or support specific needs.

-When acute needs are identified in a pupil, we will liaise with external agencies and plan support programmes for that child.
-We will work with parents to create the plan and review it on a regular basis.
+When acute needs are identified in a pupil, the school will liaise with external agencies and plan support programmes for that child.
+The school will work with parents to create the plan and review it on a regular basis.

-We recognise that early referral to multi-agency support is vital in providing pupils with the support that they need.
+We recognise that early referral to multi-agency support is vital in providing pupils with the support that they need